Keep Me Close

 Dom can tell Vinny’s nightmares aren’t just dreams—they’re way worse.
 Something or someone is drawing her into its trap.
 Turns out, though, Vinny’s life isn’t the only thing at stake.
 Her soul is on the line, too.
 No pressure.

-The debut novel in The Brother Salem, a new contemporary paranormal romance series where a trio of demon hunters--armed with spells and snark--are on a mission to slay some demons, break some curses, and get their girls.
+The debut novel in The Brothers Salem, a new contemporary paranormal romance series where a trio of demon hunters--armed with spells and snark--are on a mission to slay some demons, break some curses, and get their girls.
 Unless the girls get them first.

 Honor & Roses